catalyst-fp7/documents/interoperability/interoperability.md

 ## SIOC

-The [SIOC](http://SIOC-project.org) [ontology](http://rdfs.org/SIOC/ns) will be used to expose (or re-expose, as the case may be) most contributions of participants to the conversation, including the generic ideas, messages on social platforms, comments on the generic ideas (which will be treated as ideas<!-- The comments will be treated as ideas?-->), etc.
+The [SIOC](http://SIOC-project.org) [ontology](http://rdfs.org/SIOC/ns) will be used to expose (or re-expose, as the case may be) most contributions of participants to the conversation, including the generic ideas, messages on social platforms, comments on the generic ideas, etc.
 These will all be represented as `SIOC:Item` instances.
 In particular, representing the IBIS information as posts allows to naturally indicate user, creation date, etc.
-Unless the social platform exposes its information as SIOC itself (as Drupal does), IP will develop "Post to SIOC converters" that will obtain the message information and expose it as SIOC to other catalyst components (with the appropriate authorization.)
+Unless the social platform exposes its information as SIOC itself (as Drupal does), IP will develop "Post to SIOC converters" that will obtain the message information and expose it as SIOC to other Catalyst components (with the appropriate authorization.)

 ### SIOC containers